Ninjacat25/pureRGB-NC25/README.md

 - Some of the Pokémon's front sprites (Including the full starter Pokémon lines, Pikachu, Raichu, Oddish, Machop, Golem, Ekans, Dratini, Dragonair, Dragonite, and likely more)
 - Many tilesets
-- Title screen, trainer card, and back sprites for the player character
+- Title screen, trainer card, and back sprites for the player character (Note: I'm not entirely sure, but the front sprites I edited might be disabled if the front sprite options are changed at all.
+PureRGB allows for swapping between different versions of Pokémon's front sprites.)

 Other tweaks:
 - Restored the towns' Japanese names